tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "OK.
 I'll fix.
 Put there, I'll fix okay." he spoke quickly like he'd rather say nothing at all.

 "Yeah for sure...'
-I said "Hey... can I ask how long you've been working here" I had been here almost a month and still knew next to nothing about anyone there.
+I said "Hey... can I ask how long you've been working here" I had been there almost a month and still knew next to nothing about anyone.

 "Doesn't matter.
 Twenty years... doesn't matter.
 I'll fix okay" he kept looking at his work.
 Maybe I was being the annoying new guy.
 I didn't want to piss off a senior worker.